|I couldn't play In VA. Or the Jets.|

 As a teacher and coach I personally oppose the bill.
 Maybe I am just mad and thinking "If our school and teachers are not good enough for you, why should our teams and coaches be?"
-That some would only value what our athletics has to offer.
+That some would only value what our athletics has to offer, just seems hypocritical.
 But I am not sure I have a sound position based on reasonable analysis.
 That's the rub.
 I am not sure why I know it is not a good idea.
 On principle I suppose.
 I know we are not talking about that many kids and I can't rationalize keeping any deserving kid from benefiting front the experience of team sports.
 I wouldn't feel good about denying them that opportunity simply based on how they are educated.
 Can I?

 I can.
 I think this is my best attempt to articulate why.
 It's not fair.
 As a coach I am unable to keep all who try out.
 So next week I'll likely have to look into a few young players' eyes and say, "I'm sorry."
 That's not easy and could be argued, its not fair.
 Could their parents use the same fairness argument and maintain they should not be excluded since they pay taxes and have even met specific requirement?
 Increasingly High School sports are less significant to college scholarships in favor of AAU.
 Junior Olympics, club soccer being preferred for elite athletes.
 Today there are many opportunities to participate in organized sports beyond the schoolhouse door in most communities so they would likely still be able to play.